andrewytliu/trek/README.md

 ## Todo
 * Testing coordinator
+  * WIP: Implementing partitioning
+  * To do: Logging
-* Make DStoreService async and handle timeouts in client (see below)
+* Handle timeouts in client (see to do in DStoreClient)
 * VR: Take a look into concurrency issue
 * VR: Efficient recovery
 * VR: State transfer